pingcap/docs/tidb-cloud/manage-user-access.md

 # Identity Access Management

-This document describes how to manage access to organizations, projects, roles, and user profiles in TiDB Cloud.
+This document describes how to manage access to organizations, projects, roles, user profiles, and notifications in TiDB Cloud.

 Before accessing TiDB Cloud, [create a TiDB Cloud account](https://tidbcloud.com/free-trial).
 You can either sign up with email and password so that you can [manage your password using TiDB Cloud](/tidb-cloud/tidb-cloud-password-authentication.md), or choose your Google, GitHub, or Microsoft account for single sign-on (SSO) to TiDB Cloud.